The Devil's Nightmare: Plot

 A young woman named Lisa Müller also comes to stay at the castle and proceeds to seduce each tourist according to their own personal weaknesses, then kills them, using their own sin against them.
 Each tourist is a representative of one of the Seven Deadly Sins.
 Matt Ducard represents Gluttony and dies by choking to death while gorging on food and wine.
 Nancy dies representing Greed by drowning in a hidden treasure hoard of powdered gold.
 Howard, representing Envy, is killed when he is guillotined, and Corrine, embodying Lust, is murdered when she is trapped inside an iron maiden while they are in the middle of an adulterous tryst.
 Short-tempered old Mr. Mason represents Wrath and dies when he is thrown out of a window and is impaled on an iron fence below.
 Regine dies as Sloth when a snake kills her in her sleep.
 Only the seminarian, Alvin Sorelle as Pride, seems immune to Lisa's seductive charms.
 He uses his cross to burn her face, causing her to retreat.
 At that point, Satan appears and tells Lisa that he will take care of Alvin.
 Satan follows Alvin to the chapel, where Alvin finds sanctuary.
 The devil says he will wait for him.
 Alvin offers him a bargain instead: He says Satan can have his soul if he releases the souls of his travelling companions.
 Satan agrees, and gives Alvin a contract to sign.
 Using a dagger, he cuts a cross in his wrist and uses the blood to sign the contract, which immediately bursts into flames.

-The next morning, Alvin awakes to find that the dead tourists eating breakfast before they set out to continue their trip, as though the previous night's events had never happened.
+The next morning, Alvin awakes to find the dead tourists eating breakfast before they set out to continue their trip, as though the previous night's events had never happened.
 Alvin tells them he had a dream about a succubus.
 The Baron is then wounded in a fencing accident with Hans, and Alvin waits with him for an ambulance.
 The Baron confesses to Alvin that he had lied; he did have a daughter and killed her in her cradle.
 After a conversation with Martha, the housekeeper, Alvin learns that the child the Baron stabbed was not the succubus.
 Lisa is Martha's daughter from an affair with the Baron's brother, Rudolph von Rhoneberg, and Lisa is the eldest daughter.
 Alvin dismisses Martha's claims, saying that there is no such thing as a succubus.
 Alvin chooses to remain at the castle with Lisa while the other tourists go on.
 However, when he visits the chapel again, he sees the burnt remains of the contract along with the blood-stained dagger.
 As Alvin and Lisa watch the tour bus heading back to the main road, the bus suddenly swerves to miss a funeral wagon driven by Satan and goes over a cliff, killing everyone aboard.
 Lisa thrusts herself into Alvin's arms.
 Lisa and Satan smile at each other as her and Alvin's embrace becomes sensual.